ephys/mc-fundamental/README.md

 Binding your compass to the lodestone will automatically name it using the text from the sign, instead of "Lodestone Compass".

-*Bonus*: Right clicking the sign instead of the Lodestone will also work.
+*Bonus*: Right-clicking the sign instead of the Lodestone will also work.

 ### Crafting Tables